lsst/rtn-028/index.rst

 Disk Storage Needs
 ==================

 In order to assess disk storage needs, we've computed the average file sizes for the different dataset types, and in Table 4 we show the DRP data product dataset types that would take up >50TB of disk space.
 Keeping all of the data products would require ~21 PB of disk space.
-Based on the compressed raw image file sizes for DC2, ~20 MB per file, the Y1 WFD data volume would be 0.66 PB, yielding a factor of ~32 increase in data volume from DRP processing.
+Based on the compressed raw image file sizes for DC2, ~20 MB per file, the Y1 WFD data volume would be 0.66 PB, yielding a factor of ~32 increase in data volume arising from DRP processing.
 Most of the data products produced by the DRP pipeline aren't needed long term.
 The ones that DESC found useful to retain for later inspection when running its downstream analyses are marked with ``Y`` in the **Keep?** column.
 Keeping those datasets yields 5 PB, which is about a factor ~8 increase in data volume.

 **Table 4**: DRP data products with >50TB total disk usage